gladiaio/gladia-samples/integrations-examples/livekit-agent/README.md

 1. Go to [agents-playground.livekit.io](https://agents-playground.livekit.io/), select the project you've just created, and click the **Connect to ...** button. \
 &emsp; ![Playground connection page](img/playground-connection.png)

 2. Once connected, you'll be redirected to the playground.
-Keep this page open—it will be used later to display the transcription. \
+Keep this page open — it will be used later to display the transcription. \
 &emsp; ![Playground](img/playground.png)

 ---